 This growing “clean data” movement isn’t just for existing SAP customers running complex, hybrid cloud environments.
 Many net-new customers, particularly those eyeing a move to SAP S/4HANA Cloud, public edition, and its “fit-to-standard” process models, are finding that the age-old problem of data quality doesn’t go away just because a customer is doing a greenfield SAP S/4HANA implementation.

-Rounding out the problem set still on the table in 2024 are the people and process issues that have dominated the global economy of late.
-SAP customers’ challenges with finding, training, and retaining the right person with the right skills for the job at hand, and then deploying them in the most efficient ways possible, won’t be any easier in 2024.
-The employee experience—and hence the customer experience—that every company wanted to deliver in 2023 still hasn’t reached its apogee, and that means there’s still work to be done to optimize suboptimal processes and experiences.
+Rounding out the problem still on the table in 2024 are the people and process issues that have recently dominated the global economy.
+SAP customers’ challenges with finding, training, and retaining the right person with the right skills for the job and then deploying them in the most efficient ways possible won’t be any easier in 2024.
+The employee experience—and hence the customer experience—that every company wanted to deliver in 2023 still hasn’t reached its apogee, so there’s still work to be done to optimize suboptimal processes and experiences.

 ‘A Watershed Year’ for SAP